edwardsmith999/TTCF4LAMMPS/README.md

 Once all the trajectories have been generated.
 The script loops over the processors and averages the results.

 	ttcf.finalise_output(irank, comm)
  The final output is the mean of the desired quantities and their standard error (SE).
+IMPORTANT: if each process has a single daughter, then the variance of the process is zero, and the total variance is 0 likewise.
+The fianl standard error is correctly computed ONLY IF there are 2 or more daughters in each process.